Extradition from India to UK | Intercollegium

 A significant share of our clients in India-UK extradition matters are Russian nationals, UAE residents, or individuals from other CIS countries who became subject to criminal proceedings while living in India or conducting business there.
 The unique challenge for these clients is that they may simultaneously face a Russian prosecution, an Indian extradition request, and an Interpol Red Notice — each requiring a different legal strategy.
 Our firm handles all three tracks: extradition defence, Interpol Red Notice removal for Russian cases, and parallel proceedings in multiple jurisdictions.
 Early instruction is critical.
 Call +357 96 447475 now or contact us through our website for an urgent free consultation — we are available 24 hours a day, seven days a week.

-Grounds for Refusing Extradition from India to the UK
+How long does extradition from India to the UK typically take?

 Planet